-In addition to meeting the general record keeping requirements outlined in the General Information Section of this manual, the provider filling an order for DME, medical/surgical supplies, orthotic and prosthetic appliances and orthopedic footwear must keep on file the fiscal order signed by the prescriber and the delivery statement signed by the member for any item for which Medicaid payment is claimed.
+In addition to meeting the general record keeping requirements outlined in the General Policy Section, the provider filling an order for DME, medical/surgical supplies, orthotic and prosthetic appliances and orthopedic footwear must keep on file the fiscal order signed by the prescriber and the delivery statement signed by the member for any item for which Medicaid payment is claimed.

 For audit purposes, these signed, fiscal orders, in addition to other supporting documentation such as invoices and delivery receipts, must be kept on file for six years from the date of payment.
-See delivery guidelines.
+See Guidelines for the Delivery of Medical/Surgical Supplies and Durable Medical Equipment.